MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/automation-dictionary-keys.md

 For templates to identify the name of the customer as **Kenny Smith**, you (the administrator) must pass the parameter as keys.

 Similarly, for session and notification titles, you can pass the data parameters.
-To learn more, see [Automation dictionary formats to data parameter keys](#automation-dictionary-formats-to-pass-data-parameter-keys).
+More information: [Automation dictionary formats to data parameter keys](#automation-dictionary-formats-to-pass-data-parameter-keys)

 The system replaces these parameter keys with the actual values based on the context of the session, channel provider, Microsoft Dataverse, and user actions.
 More information: [Types of context data parameters](#types-of-context-data-parameters)